Channa argus

 Behind a local shopping center was a tree-lined, four-acre pond.
 An ideal new home?
 The snakeheads, which turned out to be a mating pair, seem to have found it so.
 Two years after they were released there, a fisherman caught a fish he couldn’t identify in that pond and let it go, but not before he took its photo.
 He showed the picture to the state Department of Natural Resources in Annapolis.
 They weren’t concerned until a second one was caught in the same spot, and some babies netted.
 All it would take was one heavy rain to wash some of these fish into a nearby river and from there into Chesapeake Bay.
 For this is an invader with a vengeance: a top-tier predator with a voracious appetite.
 A fish that can live out of water for days, cross mud to find new territory, and eat not just fish but frogs, birds, and small mammals.
 The drastic solution chosen was the piscicide rotenone.
 The kill revealed over a thousand snakeheads, many recently hatched.

-There have been some efforts to start a commercial fishery for the species around DC and Maryland, but why buy what you can catch yourself?
+In areas where the snakehead is found, there have been some efforts to start a commercial fishery for the species around DC and Maryland, but why buy what you can catch yourself?
+Some hunters use a bow and arrow, but bass fishing outfits will work just as well for snakeheads.
 You can find some tips here.

 How to distinguish between the northern snakehead and similar fish: